Eastern diamondback rattlesnake: Conservation status

 This snake species is classified as Least Concern on the IUCN Red List (v3.1, 2001).
 Species are listed as such owing to their wide distribution or presumed large population, or because they are unlikely to be declining fast enough to qualify for listing in a more threatened category.
 The population trend was down when assessed in 2007.

 In North Carolina, the eastern diamondback rattlesnake is protected by state law and considered endangered within the state.
 It is likely extirpated in Louisiana, having last been observed there in 1995.
 In fact some scientists and conservationists believe it may even be extirpated in North Carolina, having last been observed there in the early 1990s.

 This species is currently under review for being added to the Endangered Species List by the United States Fish and Wildlife Service owing to its recent decline, and the current population represents only 3% of the historical population.

+Eastern diamondback rattlesnakes (Crotalus adamanteus, EDB) have limited ability to adapt to habitat loss and fragmentation due to the species' slow life history, high habitat specificity, and minimal dispersal ability.
+Threats to eastern diamondback rattlesnake include habitat loss, killing by humans, and highway mortality.
+Rattlesnake roundups are another threat to this species, as they are removed from the wild and killed for exhibition and entertainment.
+One common method of capture at these events involves pouring gasoline down a rattlesnake's supposed burrow, a practice which is harmful to both the snake and its environment.
+A study was conducted in South Carolina that showed positive results in translocating species to save them due to their inability to adapt to habitat loss.